 Existing federal law establishes the National Suicide Prevention Lifeline program, including the establishment of a national suicide prevention and mental health crisis hotline that may be accessed by dialing the digits 9-8-8.
 (42 U.S.C. §§ 290bb-36c) Section 2 of this bill defines the term "National Suicide Prevention Lifeline program" to refer to that program.
-Section 3 of this bill requires the Division of Public and Behavioral Health of the Department of Health and Human Services to [establish: (1)] perform certain activities to support the implementation of a hotline for persons who are considering suicide or otherwise in a behavioral health crisis that may be accessed by dialing the digits 9-8-8. [; and (2)] Specifically, section 3 requires the Division to: (1) establish at least one support center to answer calls to the hotline and coordinate the response to those calls [.
-Section 3 also requires the Division to: (1)]; (2) encourage the establishment of or establish mobile crisis teams to respond to calls; and [(2)] (3) perform certain other duties related to the hotline.
+Section 3 of this bill requires the Division of Public and Behavioral Health of the Department of Health and Human Services to perform certain activities to support the implementation of a hotline for persons who are considering suicide or otherwise in a behavioral health crisis that may be accessed by dialing the digits 9-8-8.
+Specifically, section 3 requires the Division to: (1) establish at least one support center to answer calls to the hotline and coordinate the response to those calls; (2) encourage the establishment of or establish mobile crisis teams to respond to calls; and (3) perform certain other duties related to the hotline.
 Section 3 exempts telecommunications providers from certain damages relating to the hotline.
 Section 4 of this bill establishes operational requirements and duties for a support center.
 Those duties include coordinating and deploying necessary services for persons who access the hotline and providing follow-up services for such persons.
 Section 6 of this bill requires the Division to annually submit to the Legislature, the Commission on Behavioral Health and each regional behavioral health policy board a report concerning the usage of the hotline and the services provided to persons who access the hotline.

 Existing federal law authorizes a state to impose a fee or charge on a commercial mobile communication service or an IP-enabled voice service to fund the operations of a suicide prevention and mental health crisis hotline established pursuant to the National Suicide Prevention Lifeline program.
-(47 U.S.C. § 251a) Section 5 of this bill requires the [Public Utilities Commission] State Board of Health to adopt regulations to impose a surcharge on mobile communication services, IP-enabled voice services and landline telephone services.
-Section 5 requires the [Commission] Division to deposit the proceeds from the surcharge into an account [administered by the Division.] and use that money to support the operation of the hotline and the services provided to persons who access the hotline.
-Section 5 additionally authorizes the Division to accept gifts, grants and donations to support [the operation of the hotline and the services provided to persons who access the hotline.] those activities.
+(47 U.S.C. § 251a) Section 5 of this bill requires the State Board of Health to adopt regulations to impose a surcharge on mobile communication services, IP-enabled voice services and landline telephone services.
+Section 5 requires the Division to deposit the proceeds from the surcharge into an account and use that money to support the operation of the hotline and the services provided to persons who access the hotline.
+Section 5 additionally authorizes the Division to accept gifts, grants and donations to support those activities.
 Section 6 of this bill requires the Division to annually submit to the Legislature a report concerning the revenue generated by the surcharge and deposits and expenditures from the account.